TasneemYaser/Heart-Attack-Prediction-Using-Machine-Learning/README.md

 # Project Structure
 **Dataset:** The dataset used is the [Heart Attack Analysis and Prediction Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) from Kaggle.
 # Dataset
 The dataset used for this project is the [Heart Attack Analysis and Prediction Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) from Kaggle.
 It contains 14 features that represent medical and demographic attributes of patients, which are critical indicators of heart attack risk.
-The dataset is made up of ##the following key attributes:
+The dataset is made up of the following key attributes:
-*Age: The age of the patient.
+-Age: The age of the patient.
 *Sex: Gender of the patient (1 = Male, 0 = Female).
 *Chest Pain Type (cp): Ranges from 0 to 3, where different values correspond to various types of chest pain.
 *Resting Blood Pressure (trestbps): Resting blood pressure in mm Hg on admission to the hospital.